 It’s not easy to know how to stretch properly

 How to stretch is important.
 However, for the vast majority of us in modern day society, we tend to fluctuate between extremes.
-Are working days are often sedentary.
-Are time is spent sitting in front of a computer with little or no need to move or exercise unless it is for a lavatory break or to go on a Starbuck’s run.
+Our working days are often sedentary.
+Our time is spent sitting in front of a computer with little or no need to move or exercise unless it is for a lavatory break or for a coffee run.

 Then for a small pocket of time, we want to exercise like crazy.
 We push ourselves hard in the gym to experience the adrenaline rush and relieve some of the pent-up frustration.